 We lease facilities under operating leases, certain of which require us to pay property taxes, insurance and maintenance costs.
 Operating leases for facilities are generally renewable at our option and usually include escalation clauses linked to inflation.
-The remaining terms of our non-cancelable operating leases expire in various years through 2030.
+The remaining terms of our non-cancelable operating leases expire in various years through 2031.
+See "Note 17 - Leases" to the consolidated financial statements included in this report for more information on leases.